KDawg/KATzCool2/README.md

 * CoffeeScript
 * Cucumber
 * Slim
+* Json

 ## Install Location for OSX
-Typical RubyMine v4.5 location for this file is something like this:
+Typical RubyMine v7 location for this file is something like this:
-`/Users/kentabor/Library/Preferences/RubyMine40/colors`
+`/Users/kentabor/Library/Preferences/RubyMine70/colors`

 ## Install Location For Windows
-Typical RubyMine v4.5 location for this file is something like this `C:\Users\Ken\.RubyMine40\config\colors`
+Typical RubyMine v7 location for this file is something like this `C:\Users\Ken\.RubyMine70\config\colors`

 # Favorite Fonts